ezrantn/gopiah/README.md

 ## Usage

-To convert a number into Rupiah currency format, you can use the ConvertToRupiah function:
+To convert a number into Rupiah currency format, you can use the gopiah.ConvertToRupiah function:
 ```go
 package main